GPUs

 RX 9070220W650W

-The RX 9070 stands out at 220W — it’s the most power-efficient card in this comparison and pairs well with a 650W PSU, making it a clean upgrade target for older systems.
+The RX 9070 stands out at 220W — the most power-efficient card in this comparison and a clean upgrade for older systems with a 650W PSU.

 Software Ecosystem

 NVIDIA’s CUDA accelerates AI/ML workloads roughly 2x faster than AMD’s ROCm platform.
-If you use DaVinci Resolve, Blender CUDA rendering, or train models, NVIDIA maintains a large tooling advantage.
-For pure gaming, the gap in software ecosystem has narrowed — FSR 4 handles upscaling well, and AMD’s driver quality has been solid since RDNA 4 launched.
+If you use DaVinci Resolve, Blender CUDA rendering, or train local models, NVIDIA maintains a large tooling advantage.
+For pure gaming, the software gap has narrowed — FSR 4 handles upscaling well, and AMD’s drivers have been solid since RDNA 4 launched.

 Detailed Reviews